OnChainSurvivor/OnChainSurvivor/README.md

     C -->|Player Three prompt| F[Experience Z]
 ```

-Onchain survivors uses the "Challenger System", in which a user sends a challenge into a queue of user generated challenges, utilizing blockchain technology to keep track of current and previous records.
+Onchain survivors uses the "Challenger System", in which a user sends a challenge into a queue of players challenges, utilizing blockchain technology to keep track of current and previous records.
 These challenges are essentially the main gameplay loop that will be executed during x blocks.
 This means that all players will enjoy the same challenge! resulting in a more shared and consensus based generative experience.
 This auction based model, also gives chances for all players who sent challenges in the queue to eventually set the game for a day!

 ```mermaid
 flowchart LR